dfbr/choose-your-own-adventure-world/README.md

-# Daphne's Choose Your Own Adventure
+# Choose Your Own Adventure World

 An AI-generated interactive story site built for GitHub Pages.